eraaxit/bearthisnews-classifier/README.md

 # bearthisnews-classifier

+-   Note: This Readme is just a template for now!

 ## Overview

 The **bearthisnews-classifier** is an open-source Node.js library written in TypeScript.
 It is designed to assist the platform called **BearThisNews** in the task of sorting and categorizing data scraped from the web.
 This project is participating in Hacktoberfest 2023, and we welcome contributions from the open-source community.